pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 ### Why?

-Because I freaking love sharing my passion for story-telling with people\!
+Because I love sharing my passion for story-telling with people\!
 And because over the past few years, I've learned that growing and developing your talents mainly happens in close contact with other creatives.
 You simply need a teachable spirit in order to keep growing.
 So let's get ready and fine-tune your story-telling skills to be ready when the world opens up again\!&nbsp;

 ### What?